 The material below reviews Gettysburg College's approach to gender-neutral housing for upperclass students.
 Gender-neutral housing is available in all halls for sophomores, juniors, and seniors through the spring housing selection process.

 Gender-neutral housing is also available to first-year and transfer students.
 Each June, incoming first-year and transfer students will have the option of selecting gender-neutral housing via the First-Year Dashboard.
-Interested first-year and transfer students will have a conversation with a Residential & First-Year Programs professional staff member so that the College can provide housing that best meets the needs of the student.
+Interested first-year and transfer students will have a conversation with a Residential Education professional staff member so that the College can provide housing that best meets the needs of the student.

 Gender-Neutral Housing Policy

 The following policy and conditions are applicable to students who elect to live in a gender-neutral space.

 - Students may choose to request a roommate of any sex or gender.

 - As with all roommate requests, the Office of Residential Education will only honor those requests made by all parties living within the same living space (i.e. room, apartment, suite).

 - Upperclass students must apply with their prospective roommate(s) following the same processes and deadlines of all students entering the housing selection process.